rubber-roofing-direct/js-template/README.md

 ---

-Copyright (c) 2023 James Reid.
+Copyright (c) 2024 Rubber Roofing.
 All rights reserved.

 This software is licensed under the terms of the MIT license, a copy which may be found in the LICENSE.md file in the root of this repository, or please refer to the text below.
 For a template copy of the license see one of the following 3rd party sites: